daviddalpiaz/appliedstats/README.md

-# appliedstats
+# Applied Statistics (`appliedstats`)
-Methods of Applied Statistics Course Textbook Repository
+Applied Statistics Textbook for STAT 420 at UIUC